tomcritchlow/tomcritchlow.github.io/_posts/2018-10-24-four-years.md

 The benefits are strong - being in control of your own life in a really fundamental way continues to be deeply rewarding, even more so while my daughter Roxy is young.
 Of course there's tradeoffs - the hardest fights continue to be the quest for a stable identity, meaning and understanding which direction you're supposed to be driving in.

 But overall year 4 was a good one.
-Here's some highlights and thoughts

 ## Highlights